rohithasan/retail-analytics-powerbi-project/README.md

 - Anomaly Detection line chart
 - Decomposition Tree

+**Page 6 — Fabric Semantic Model Overview**
+This page is powered directly from a Microsoft Fabric Lakehouse using DirectLake mode.
+It validates the star schema, semantic model relationships, and confirms that the existing dashboard can run on Fabric without importing data into Power BI.

 🧮 **Key DAX Measures**

 A few important measures used in this project: